ademers/statamic-twitter-embed/README.md

 #### omit_script

-Set to `true` to omit `<script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>` from the embedded Tweet HTML.
+Set to `true` to omit `<script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>` from the Embedded Tweet HTML.

-Only one of `widgets.js` needs to be included per page, so if you have multiple Embedded Tweets per page, it is best to omit it and manually add it to HTML just before closing `</body>` tag as follows:
+Only one of `widgets.js` needs to be included per page.
+Therefore, if you have multiple Embedded Tweets per page, it is best to omit it and manually add it to HTML just before the closing `</body>` tag as follows:

       <script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
     </body>